Predstan/Lane-Finder/README.md

 > python
 >>> import cv2
->>> (i.e. did not get an ImportError)

-(Ctrl-d to exit Python)

 Step 3: Installing moviepy

-I recommend the "moviepy" package for processing video in this project (though you're welcome to use other packages if you prefer).
+"moviepy" is recommended for this project

 To install moviepy run:

 >pip install moviepy

-and check that the install worked:

->python
->>>import moviepy
->>> (i.e. did not get an ImportError)

-(Ctrl-d to exit Python)

 Step 4: Opening the code in a Jupyter Notebook

-You will complete this project in a Jupyter notebook.
-If you are unfamiliar with Jupyter Notebooks, check out Cyrille Rossant's Basics of Jupyter Notebook and Python to get started.
+This project will be completed in a Jupyter notebook.
+If you're new to Jupyter Notebooks, Cyrille Rossant's Basics of Jupyter Notebook and Python is a good place to start.

-Jupyter is an ipython notebook where you can run blocks of code and see results interactively.
-All the code for this project is contained in a Jupyter notebook.
-To start Jupyter in your browser, run the following command at the terminal prompt (be sure you're in your Python 3 environment!):
+Jupyter is an interactive Python notebook that allows you to execute code blocks and view the results in real time.
+This project's code is all contained in a Jupyter notebook.
+Run the following command at the terminal prompt to launch Jupyter in your browser (make sure you're in your Python 3 environment!):

-> jupyter notebook

-A browser window will appear showing the contents of the current directory.
-Click on the file called "P1.ipynb".
-Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.
+step 4.1: There is also a support for real time usage of the pipeline which is available in the video_pipeline.py file.
+It accesses the device camera and produces result in real time

 The Project Pipeline
 ---